pw4rn3r/ECE382/notes/L4/L4_addressing_modes.md

 **All answers should be in little-endian, hex format.**

 1. For each of the following instructions, identify the addressing modes being used.
+For the indicated instructions, write the hand-assembled machine code that corresponds to that instruction.
 ```
 swpb    r7
 ```